What is an inductive reasoning test?

 The most common inductive reasoning tests used by employers

-1. SHL Verify Ability Tests - SHL are the largest test publisher in the UK.
+- 1. CEB SHL Verify Ability Tests - SHL (part of CEB) are the largest test publisher in the UK.
 Their inductive reasoning tests vary slightly in length depending on level: typically around 25 minutes.
 The format will be a series of five symbols which follow a logical pattern.
 Candidates will have to select from the multiple choice options which symbol comes next in the series, or which symbol is missing from the series.
 SHL's Verify range of tests have the option of a follow-up test in which the candidate is asked to re-take a shorter version of their first test.
 This can be used by the assessor to assess consistency and response patterns, and help identify the risk that the original test had not been completed by the candidate in question.

 - 2. Kenexa Ability Tests - Kenexa are part of IBM and are also a large test publisher.
 Their series of assessments includes what they call a 'logical reasoning' test, but is almost identical in style to what SHL call 'inductive reasoning'.
 Like the SHL inductive test, this test requires the candidate to select from a multiple choice list a symbol which best fits a pattern of logic.
-A typical time limit is 20 minutes for 25 questions, but again, this can vary slighly depending on level of the role.
+A typical time limit is 20 minutes for 25 questions, but again, this can vary slightly depending on level of the role.

 As with most things in life, practice makes perfect.
 This is certainly the case when it comes to inductive reasoning tests.
 Being presented with them for the first time can be a bit of a shock, particularly if you haven't done anything specifically related to inductive reasoning in the past, and that in itself can be enough to affect your score.
 But, if you get the chance to see inductive reasoning tests first you'll be better prepared come test day, and if you practice your abstract reasoning skills you'll have a much better chance of success.